gongactual/pptx2txt/readme.txt

 The .txt file contains separators to indicate which slide content has come from, as well as in-line labels indicating whether the text comes from a user-placed shape or table, or from a layout element in the slide template (e.g., a footer).
 Content from the presentation's overall slide master is also included at the end.

 Microsoft PowerPoint no longer includes a feature for comparing presentations to highlight differences.
 With PPTX2TXT, you can extract the text from two different versions of a presentation, and then use a diff tool (e.g., WinMerge on PC) to identify differences.

+MULTI_PPTX2TXT is an evolution of PPTX2TXT that works exactly the same way, but is designed to process all .pptx files in a selected directory.

 REQUIREMENTS